secretstartups/handbook/job-families/marketing/reference-program-manager/index.html.md

 * Be a leader in building and driving process within the Market Research and Customer Insights team.

 ## Staff Reference Program Manager
 As Senior Reference Program Managers progress throughout their career at GitLab or we find the need to hire a Senior Reference Program Manager who has more years of relevant experience, there will be a need for a Staff Reference Program Manager position in the Market Research and Customer Insights team.
-The Staff Reference Program Manager will report into the Manager, Market Research and Customer Insights.
+The Staff Reference Program Manager will report into the Director, Market Strategy and Insights.

 ### Job Grade